 “It’s a tough course and I’ve not had my best game but I’ve been grinding it out.
 I’ll need to get back on the range and hit more balls,” Sloman added.

-With Portmarnock hosting The Amateur Championship for only the second time after the previous staging in 1949, the famous links near Dublin is also being enjoyed by another English player – Thomas Plumb, a county team-mate of Sloman.
+WITH Portmarnock hosting The Amateur Championship for only the second time since 1948, the famous links near Dublin is also being enjoyed by another English player.

-The leading qualifier from the strokeplay stage wasted little time in reaching the third round after comfortably seeing off the challenge of Spain’s Alejandro del Rey Gonzalez 7&5.
+And he wasted little time in reaching the third round after comfortably seeing off Spain’s Alejandro del Rey Gonzalez 7&5.

 “I struck it into the first hole to about six feet and holed about a 20-foot putt on the second.
 I felt if I kept playing like that it wasn’t going to be too much of a problem.

 “I’m superstitious myself so you do think about the history of top qualifiers often losing in the first round.

 “Regardless of where I go in the championship, I thought getting through the first round tie was going to be the hardest one.”